learn-co-students/git-workflow-west-ds-082420/README.md

 - **Saves time in the long run**
-    - Might seem like not worth the time investment at first, but as your projects become bigger and more sprawling the problems it helps mitigate will become laRG**ER**
+    - Might not seem worth the time investment at first, but as your projects become bigger and more sprawling the problems it helps mitigate will become laRG**ER**
     - Doing this forces a **marathon mentality over a sprint mentality**, and helps keep one focused on small, necessary tasks

 ![](viz/siren.gif)     ![](viz/siren.gif)
 # Is This Required for the Project?
 ![](viz/siren.gif)     ![](viz/siren.gif)

 No